Herald Fire Prevention Council

 Open Burning Information

-Are you in the LRA or the SRA?
+Do I live in the LRA or the SRA?

 Before lighting that burn pile, please make sure you have a valid burn permit for the current year AND that it is a permissible burn day!